micro/go-proxy/README.md

 While go-micro gives us a useful framework for writing those applications, certain aspects we may want to run and manage separately e.g auth, tracing, rate limiting, etc.

-The go-proxy framework let's us create proxied versions of go-micro services.
+The go-proxy library let's us create proxied versions of go-micro services.

 ## Supported